 On the other hand, the touches given to activate or deactivate these functions vary a little.
 The touch zone of the Truengine 3 SE is very well delimited, it is more comfortable, and I have had practically no false contact.

 This area accidentally they are very ergonomic in this sense.
-As I said in the review, the sonic’s physical button is a little challenging, and in long presses, it can be annoying.
+As I said in the review, the Sonic’s physical button is a little challenging and can be annoying in long presses.

 Indicator Lights

 The indicator lights of the cases and the earphones show us precisely the same thing.
-But the Truengine 3 SE shows us with more precision the percentage of charge of the battery of the case.
+But the Truengine 3 SE shows us with more precision the charge percentage of the case’s battery.

-This means that when a headset runs out of battery, we have to press the tactile zone.
-When we do this, the red light of the headset blinks, and it indicates to us that without battery, whereas the sonic yes, it automatically shows it, and its led pilot flashes in orange color.
+This means we must press the tactile zone when a headset runs out of battery.
+When we do this, the red light of the headset blinks, and it indicates to us that without battery, whereas the sonic yes, automatically shows it, and its led pilot flashes in orange color.

 Fit and Comfort